Simple close curve magnetization and application to Bellman's lost in the forest problem: Abstract

 \section{Abstract}

-In this paper we introduce and develop the notion of simple close curve magnetization.
-We provide an application to Bellman's lost in the forest problem assuming special geometric conditions between the hiker and the boundary of the forest.
+In this paper, we introduce and develop the notion of simple closed-curve magnetization.
+We provide an application to the Bellman lost in the forest problem by assuming special geometric conditions between the hiker and the boundary of the forest.

-\section{\textbf{Introduction and problem statement}}
+\section{Introduction and problem statement}

-Bellman's lost in the forest problem is a central problem which lies at the interface of geometry and optimization.
-It has its originating in 1995 by the American applied mathematician \textbf{Richard Bellman} \cite{bellman1956minimization}.
-The problem has the following well-known formulation which can be found in \cite{finch2004lost}
+The problem commonly referred to as \emph{Bellman's lost in the forest problem} lies at the intersection of geometric analysis and optimal path planning.
+Originating from classical questions in decision theory and pursuit/escape problems, the version propagated in the literature asks: given a person (hiker) placed at an unknown position and with unknown orientation within a bounded planar region (the ``forest''), what strategy minimizes the (worst-case) distance or time to reach the boundary?
+The formulation and a number of classical results and heuristics are surveyed in the literature; see, in particular, the early minimization perspective of Bellman \cite{bellman1956minimization} and the clear exposition by Finch and Wetzel \cite{finch2004lost}, as well as later explorations and computational treatments \cite{ward2008exploring}.\\

+Despite much work on special cases (for example, circular forests or infinite strips) a general, easily implementable constructive method linking geometric structure of the boundary to a guaranteed short exit path remains elusive.
+In this paper, we propose a new framework - \emph{magnetization of simple closed curves} - that attaches to a simple closed boundary a (possibly dense) collection of boundary \emph{magnets} and a canonical map (the magnetization map) from the interior to vectors that point toward nearby boundary magnets.
+Our approach blends geometric partitioning of the interior with a nearest-boundary-point selection rule and yields a straightforward, algorithmic candidate for an exit path from any interior location.\\